 Azure APIM for Azure-Native Environments

-APIM isn't purpose-built for MCP—it's an enterprise API gateway that now supports MCP traffic.
-This means existing Azure investments (Key Vault, Monitor, Entra ID, network policies) apply automatically.
-APIM can expose existing REST APIs as MCP tools (and can front existing MCP servers), but configuration is still required to determine which Graph/API operations become tools and apply the right policies—there are no Microsoft 365 "pre-built MCP connectors" in APIM out of the box.
+APIM is not purpose-built for MCP.
+It is an enterprise API gateway that can support MCP traffic and expose existing APIs through governed API-management workflows.
+This means existing Azure investments such as Key Vault, Monitor, Entra ID, and network policies can apply.
+APIM can expose existing REST APIs as MCP tools and can front existing MCP servers, but configuration is still required to determine which Graph or API operations become tools and to apply the right policies.
+There are no Microsoft 365 pre-built MCP connectors in APIM out of the box.

 Microsoft 365 Integration Approach